 Sometimes it takes a tragedy to catch the attention of the public.
 Terri Schiavo proved something every lawyer knew but many couldn’t clearly illustrate and that wasn’t widely recognized.
 In the tragic end to her life, the problem is clear for all to see.
-While much of the tragedy of the end of the life of Terri Schiavo is viewed as involving highly emotional and spiritual “right to die” issues, perhaps the best lesson revolved around what a twenty-seven-year-old woman, Terri Schiavo and her husband had not done; they had not considered the need to have written advance directives.
+While much of the tragedy of the end of the life of Terri Schiavo is viewed as involving highly emotional and spiritual “right to die” issues, perhaps the best lesson revolved around what a twenty-seven-year-old woman, Terri Schiavo and her husband, Michael, had not done; they had not considered the need to have written advance directives.
 The Schiavo’s were too young to need anything like that!

 Let their horrible experience be a lesson to you.
 Advance directives are important!
 The listing in this article of essential documents is our effort to give comprehensive coverage to a broad topic.
 This and the following articles will tell much of what should be done to assist your family at the most difficult of times.